 Monsanto is not the only agricultural company accused of violating workers rights.
 In 2013, a wrongful death lawsuit was brought against DuPont Pioneer, another giant in the GMO hybrid corn market after one of the workers, Humberto Casarrubia, suffered a heatstroke.
 The lawsuit alleged that DuPont failed to provide enough shade and water for its farm workers who were working in 100-degree weather.
 The case is currently pending in the courts.

 Farmworkers often encounter abusive labor practices—sometimes at the hands of the major agricultural companies.
 Migrant workers may not think that they have rights against employers, but they do.
 Several federal employment laws protect workers against labor law violations, including the Federal Fair Labor Standards Act, Federal Anti-Discrimination Laws and the Migrant and Seasonal Agricultural Worker Protection Act.

-According to attorney Farah Ballout, employees have the right to be treated fairly by employers.
+According to attorney Yelena Gurevich, employees have the right to be treated fairly by employers.
 She says that “employers who skirt the law regarding safe work conditions, minimum wage legislation and overtime could face legal action.”

 Labor Law Violations

 Examples of labor law violations include: